-The American College of Sports Medicine (ACSM) recommends that all adults—including seniors—participate in aerobic activity three to five times a week for at least 30 minutes per day and up to 60 minutes for greater benefit.
-The ACSM recommends doing muscle-strengthening and flexibility activities at least two days per week, alternating between moderate and vigorous activity.
+The American College of Sports Medicine (ACSM) recommends that all adults—including seniors—participate in aerobic activity three to five times a week for at least 30 minutes per day.
+Additionally, the ACSM recommends performing muscle-strengthening and flexibility activities at least two days per week.

 As with any program, consult with your physician prior to starting a new exercise regimen to discuss any health concerns.